input-output-hk/peras-design/docs/reports/tech-report-1.md

 ### Conclusion

 This analysis demonstrates that Peras certificates cannot be on the critical path of block headers diffusion lest we run the risk of increased delays in block diffusion and number of forks.
 Certificates either have to be small enough to not require an additional round-trip to transmit on top of the block header, or be part of the block body.
 Note that in the latter case the certificates should also be relatively small as there's limited space available in blocks.

+## Votes & Certificates diffusion

+Detailed analysis of votes and certificates diffusion is still ongoing and will be reported in a future document.
+Some preliminary discussions with PNSol allowed us to identify the following points to consider:

+* the vote diffusion should not be problematic on "sunny days", so the modelling and thinking effort should be focused on "rainy days", eg. what happens under heavy load, eg. CPU load (also possibly network load?).
+These are the circumstances into which backpressure should be applied
+* Some key questions to answer to:
+  * How much computation do we do on each vote?
+  * How much computation do we do on certificate?
+  * What kind of backpressure do we need to bake in?
+* An Interesting observation: We could build certificate to reduce amount of data transferred, eg. trading CPU time (building certificate) for space and network bandwidth consumption

 ## Impact on User Experience